 3. Better Analytics

-We all know how important detailed analytic information is to the long-term success of your social media campaigns, and utilizing native videos on a platform will give you access to more detailed analytics.
+We all know how important detailed analytic information is to the long-term success of your social media campaigns.
+When utilizing native videos on a platform it will give you access to more detailed analytics.

 Native Facebook videos have its own section in the Pages Insights, and will tell you how many video views over 3 seconds and over 10 seconds you obtained.
 It will also give you information about your top videos and their engagement.